8 Types of Hawks in Kentucky

 The Northern Harrier, or the Marsh Hawk, is a species of raptor found throughout North America.

-The Northern Harrier is a small hawk with a length of 18-20 inches and a weight of 21-30 ounces.
+The northern harrier is a small hawk that measures 18-20 inches and weighs 21-30 ounces.

 It has long legs, wings, and a tail suitable for powerful flight.
-The body is slender, with round wings and long talons, which help it catch prey among tall grasses or dense marsh vegetation.
+The slender body has round wings and long talons, which help it catch prey among tall grasses or dense marsh vegetation.

 The most distinct feature of this bird is its elongated white rump patch that stands out when it’s in flight.